 The Eccotemp L5 Tankless Water Heater is available in various configurations.

+This outdoor shower post was originally sponsored by Outdoor Tankless.
 I received an Eccotemp L5 Tankless Water Heater for reviews purposes.